 My new installation, The Undulatory Theory of Light, which uses sound to create water waves according to changes in the colour temperature of daylight, was presented at Turner Contemporary, Margate on 2 June, 2018.
 The work formed part of an annual, sonic art festival, OSCILLATE, hosted by Turner Contemporary.
 The show also featured special contributions from my colleagues at the Orpheus Institute, Ghent (Jonathan Impett, Nicolas Collins, Simon Waters, Juan Parra, Daniela Fantechi) alongside performances by Leafcutter John, Elaine Mitchener, Evan Parker and others.

 The installation ran for the duration of the event.
 I also gave a short, four-channel performance, feeding the signal from the RGB sensor to the speakers, in tandem with the sound from the vibrating water tank.

 Click here for more information about The Undulatory Theory of Light on the project webpage.

 Last few days of my 2017 sound installation, Chit-chat, at Science Gallery, Dublin.
 The Sound Check exhibition closes on 24th September.
-Read about the installation here Chit-chat is the third work in Nicholas Brown’s ongoing series of bird-box installations, following An Audience with the Trees (2005) and Bird Quartet (2009).
+Chit-chat is the third work in my ongoing series of bird-box installations, following An Audience with the Trees (2005) and Bird Quartet (2009).

 Francesca Heathorn‘s exhibition of oil paintings of rural Norfolk opens this weekend at Yallop’s Gallery, Norwich.
 I’ve created an accompanying sound installation based on field recordings made at sites depicted in the paintings.
 The show is open 11am-4pm, 15-16 August, 2015.
 Here’s a preview of one of the sound works: